mit-crpg/OpenMOC/docs/source/usersguide/beginners.rst

 fissioning material.
 You, as the code user, will need to describe the model so that the code can do something with it.
 A basic model consists of a few things:

-- A description of the geometry -- the problem should be split up into regions of homogeneous material.
+- **Geometry** - A description of the geometry split into regions of homogeneous materials.
-- For each different material in the problem, a description of what nuclides are in the material and at what density.
+- **Materials** - A description of the nuclear cross-sections for each material
-- Various parameters telling the code how many particles to simulate and what options to use.
-- A list of different physical quantities that the code should return at the end of the simulation.
-Remember, in a Monte Carlo simulation, if you don't ask for anything, it will not give you any answers (other than a few default quantities).
+- **Parameters** - Various parameters for the numerical algorithm used in the simulation

 -----------------------
 What do I need to know?